rajaovi/react-concepts/README.md

 - **Support for Suspense:** Fiber laid the groundwork for features like Suspense, which allows components to "wait" for something (like data fetching) before rendering.
 This helps in managing asynchronous operations more effectively.

 - **Improved Component Lifecycles:** Fiber provides a more consistent and predictable lifecycle for components, making it easier for developers to manage component state and side effects.

+### How it different from virtual dom
+Fiber is a new intermediate strcture that alows us to pause and prioritize the render process to make it asynchronus.

+Earlier we having React element that would create a virtual dom and that will be translated into an actual DOM with reconiliation.
+But the problem here with this is that it's a very synchronus process

+in version 16 fiber node was introduced which is an intermediate structure and bascially all the work of rendering component is dome by fiber node. once we are done we can then compute the Virtual dom from the fibre tree

+### Diffing Algo
+- if diff type redo
+- assume keys are stable & unique
+- if same type, diff children
+    - Don't use index as key - if we add or delete index will get change,

+### Concurent React